rahulkapoor1/ZommableLoadingImageView/README.md

 Zoomable ImageView
 ========

-This library will help you to show ImageView from url and to provide zooming, panning functionalities.
+This library will help you to show Image from url and to provide zooming, panning functionalities.
 This simple ImageView will easily fit in your ListView/RecyclerView/Activity/Fragment etc.

 Gradle
 --------